Plus/4: History

 Commodore's intent with the Plus/4 was not to replace the C64, but to expand the home computer market and sell the Plus/4 to users who were more interested in serious applications than in gaming.
 By 1984, however, in the US, most of these customers were beginning to switch to the new, low-cost IBM PC compatibles such as the Leading Edge Model D and Tandy 1000 series.

 It was discontinued in 1985.
 Although, like the Commodore B128, Plus/4 systems remained available from liquidators for years after its discontinuation, the Plus/4 disappeared from Commodore's major markets by 1988.

 Hardware

 Graphics

-The TED offered 121-color (15 colors × 8 luminance levels + black) video, a palette matched only by Atari's 8-bit computer line and the Enterprise at the time, and 320×200 video resolution, similar to many computers intended to be capable of connecting to a television.
+The TED offered 121-color (15 colors × 8 luminance levels + black) video, a palette matched only by the Atari 8-bit computers and the Enterprise at the time, and 320×200 video resolution, similar to many computers intended to be capable of connecting to a television.

 The TED chip had identical resolutions and video modes to the VIC-II (bitmap or character graphics which could be high-resolution or multicolor), but lacked hardware sprites.
 Its sound capability was a two-voice square wave generator.

 The first eight colors of the TED's palette are the same as the VIC-II, but colors 8-15 are different.
 It allowed each color except 0 (black) to be set to one of eight possible luminance levels, thus making 121 total colors possible.